 Police arrest suspect who shot at responding officers Monday morning

-BATON ROUGE - An unknown suspect reportedly shot at and fled from police officers before being taken into custody only hours later and blocks away early Monday morning.
+BATON ROUGE - A man reportedly shot at police officers and ran away early Monday before being taken into custody in a nearby neighborhood.

-Police say around 2:45 a.m.
-Monday morning, the Baton Rouge Police Department was called to the 5900 block of Cadillac Street regarding a report of someone at a homeowner's door.
-As police started to arrive, the individual reportedly began running and firing at the responding officers.
+Baton Rouge police officers were called to the 5900 block of Cadillac Street after a homeowner called to say a man with a gun was banging on their door.

-Shortly before 7 a.m. that same morning, police said the suspect was taken into custody near the 5000 block of Packard Street, less than ten blocks from where the shooting reportedly took place.
+Police said 57-year-old William Garner was at the home when they arrived, but took off and ran to a nearby bush on Packard Street.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.